davedema/GranularSynth/README.md

 2. Controls the duration of the grains.
 The range goes from 5 ms up to 100 ms.
 3. Represents the probability of playing back a grain from a random position in a range controlled by the "Random Spread" parameter.
 4. Represents the range in which the randomic grain can be selected.
 5. Controls the playback speed.
+In order to obtain slower (or faster) reproduction the grains are created in order to repeat (or skip) certain sections of the audio file.

 ### Time-Frequency Pad
 <img src="https://user-images.githubusercontent.com/37587013/101624676-921f0800-3a1a-11eb-8d21-d0259a1d2767.png" width=40%>